intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 * Click on the button **Continue to Launch**
   * Pick EC2 Instance Type **i3.xlarge**.
 It has 4 cores, 30Gb of RAM and a very high network performance (up to 10Gigabit).
 InterSystems IRIS is deployed on the same machine.
   * Under VPC Settings, pick the VPC_ID that we gave just after you deployed InterSystems IRIS.
-  * Under Security Group Settings, pick the security group that has the form **YourLabel-CN-IRISSpeedTestext**
+  * Under Security Group Settings, pick the security group that has the form **YourLabel-VM-IRISSpeedTestext**
-  * Under Key Pair Settings, pick the key named **YourLabel-CN-IRISSpeedTest**
+  * Under Key Pair Settings, pick the key named **YourLabel-VM-IRISSpeedTest**
 * Click on the button **Launch**

 You should see a **Congratulations** message now.
 SAP HANA is being provisioned and deployed on our VPC!